Capital Budget 2022

 *Total subject to change when inflation and construction cost increases are considered.

-The multi-disciplinary capital budget is currently assembling a complete, ranked, and phased project list for review by agency executives, the Commission Budget Committee, and the other commissioners.
-Capital program staff will then incorporate comments and suggestions from reviewers into a final staff recommended capital budget proposal for consideration and adoption by the Commission at its July 2022 meeting.
+The multi-disciplinary capital budget has assembled a complete, ranked, and phased project list reviewed by agency executives, the Commission Budget Committee, and the other commissioners.
+Capital program staff then incorporated comments and suggestions from reviewers into a final staff recommended capital budget proposal for consideration and adoption by the Commission at its July 2022 meeting.

 Capital Budget Development Timeline